mntsx/thoad/README.md

 ### **Adding Backward Hooks**

 The `register_backward_hook` method allows registration of gradient modifications in a way comparable to what PyTorch offers for its controllers.
-It is important to keep in mind that, due to technical differences related to the implementation of higher-order derivative compositions, thora modifies the accumulated gradients of the tensor variable rather than the outgoing gradients of the controller.
+It is important to keep in mind that, due to technical differences related to the implementation of higher-order derivative compositions, thoad modifies the accumulated gradients of the tensor variable rather than the outgoing gradients of the controller.
 In other words, variables consumed by multiple controllers will not allow independent modification of the gradients accumulated in the sum, but only of the total gradient.

 ```python